 Chinese Herbs Treat Nonalcoholic Fatty Liver Disease

-Researchers from China’s Shanghai University of Traditional Chinese Medicine have determined in a multi-center, randomized, double-blind clinical study that a Chinese herbal formulation significantly treats nonalcoholic fatty liver cirrhosis.
+Research has determined in a multi-center, randomized, double-blind clinical study that a Chinese herbal formulation significantly treats nonalcoholic fatty liver cirrhosis.

 The doctors then examined the patients with a test called the Liver-spleen volume analysis.
 This is performed using computed tomography.
 Several studies have confirmed that this diagnostic test shows the health of the liver.
 When the volume of the liver is relatively larger than the volume of the spleen, this indicates a healthier condition of the liver.
 Thus when the ratio between the spleen’s volume and the liver’s volume is smaller, this indicates a worse condition – and a worse prognosis for liver disease.